OnTitansShoulder/ontitansshoulder.github.io/docs/Foundamental/Data_Structures_and_Algos.md

 Quick Sort is NOT a **stable sort**, however, unlike merge sort, which could be a trade off.

+The **Quick Select** algorithm derived from Quck Sort borrows its partitioning thinking, which can be used to solve certain problems in `O(log(n))` where sorting the list of items is not necessary.

 ### Merge Sort

 **Merge Sort** works by recursively divide the array into sub array of size 1, then on the way down the call stack, construct the merged and sorted subarrays.